jovanidesouza/raspbox/README.md

 - Fans to keep cooling the system
 - Leds to indicate power and shutdown
 - 5 volts, 5 amps power supply
-- A main bord to control the power button and communicate with the rasp
+- A main bord to control the power button and communicate with the raspberry

 ## Raspbox 2.0